1. Pulumi Templates

 Container Service on AWS

-An architecture diagram of the Pulumi AWS Container Service template
+An architecture diagram of the AWS Container Service template

 Using this template

-To use this template to deploy an ECS cluster that’s running your container service, make sure you’ve installed Pulumi and configured your AWS credentials, then create a new project using the template in your language of choice:
+To use this template to deploy an ECS cluster running your container service, make sure you’ve installed Pulumi and configured your AWS credentials, then create a new project using the template in the language of your choice:

 $ mkdir my-container-service && cd my-container-service